lmammino/LuceneNewsgroups/README.markdown

 The workflow
 ------------
 To use LuceneNewsgroups you should have a set of files that represents newsgroup posts.
-You can find some of them in the **data** folder.
+You can find some of them in the **data.zip** file.
 These files should be placed on a directory and can be even organized in subdirectories if needed.
 Each subdirectory is intended as a category.
 The default workflow follow these steps:

   1. Create the index for a set of posts placed inside a directory